camunda/infraex-common-config/README.md

-# infex-common-config
+# infraex-common-config

-Common configurations like Renovate and GitHub actions owned by the InfEx team.
+Common configurations like Renovate and GitHub actions owned by the InfraEx team.

 Required to be public to allow usage in public-facing repositories.